simonemberton/Introduction_to_Creative_Coding/Week_17/README.md

 fft = new p5.FFT();
 fft.setInput(mySound);
 ```
-Then inside the `draw()` function instead of calling `mySound.getLevel()` we'll use the following code to get the frequency spectrum of the audio signal:
+Then inside the `draw()` function instead of calling `amp.getLevel()` we'll use the following code to get the frequency spectrum of the audio signal:
 ```javascript
 let spectrum = fft.analyze();
 ```